Although not in the medical field, medical topics fascinate this author. Liz urges folks with any medical issues to see their doctors.

 There are also many people who are helped by group therapy.
 This is a class-like setting, led by a moderator who is usually an LCSW, and not a doctor.
 There may or may not be an accompanying workbook, with each session focusing on the coping skills addressed in each chapter.
 The moderator or facilitator gently leads the direction but does not take on the role of teacher, per se, but merely guides the group as they learn and discover.

 I attend just such a group, and it is very beneficial, for in such a safe environment, when you talk about what’s troubling you; causing your anxiety, often, you get helpful feedback or suggestions from other members of the group who have had a similar issue, and you learn the most important lesson of all: you are not alone in this!

-It is safe, because the number one rule is, whatever is said in-group, stays in-group; sort of like Las Vegas, but without losing your money.
+It is safe, because the number one rule is that whatever is said in the group, stays in the group; sort of like Las Vegas, but without losing your money.

 Of course, a patient might use more than one of these avenues to wellness.
 Besides the group, I also have private sessions with a counselor (LCSW), about every month and a half, and see the psychiatrist infrequently, when and if my medication needs adjusting.

 People used to call those in the clinical field “headshrinkers,” or “shrinks,” due to the mistaken belief that they were out to brainwash the patient, and put them all into the same holes, to match societal conventions.
 It may have been true in the ‘bad old days,’ but that is far from the case today.